mozilla-ai/lm-buddy/CONTRIBUTING.md

 To do so, follow the steps:

 1. Export a copy of the package dependencies by running the following command, which will create a `requirements.txt` file in the `lm-buddy` repository.
-This will contain the dependencies for the `finetuning` and `evaluation` job groups:
+This will contain all non-development dependencies for the package:

     ```
-    poetry export --without-hashes --with finetuning,evaluation -o requirements.txt
+    poetry export --without-hashes -o requirements.txt
     ```

 2. When submitting a job to a Ray cluster, specify in the Ray runtime environment the following: